cirosantilli/arsane.github.io/about.md

 permalink: /about/
 ---

 Software developer, working on embedded system development (Linux, VxWorks and MicroController).
-Interested in operating system internal, functional programming and cloud computing.
+Interested in operating system internals, functional programming and cloud computing.

 ### More Information